 Durability

-The electrodes are reasonably stable when stored in their tube or box, but like any stainless stick rod they perform best when kept dry and used within a reasonable timeframe.
+The electrodes stay reasonably stable when stored in their tube or box.
+Like any stainless stick rod, they perform best when kept dry and used within a reasonable timeframe.

 Key Benefits